The village ofKakékanmé

 Kakékanmé is not a tourist destination.

-And that is precisely what makes all the difference.
+That is precisely what changes the experience.

 Location